AlexandruStahie/SkinLesSuggest/README.md

 # SkinLesSuggest

-  The main purpose of this project is to provide suggestions for its users based on the images received with their skin lesions.
+  Master diploma project - The main purpose of this project is to provide suggestions for its users based on the images received with their skin lesions.
 The suggestions consist in classifying the lesion into 7 distinct categories.
 Of course, the application also offers the possibility to save the received results in a history table, for later re-evaluation.
 This was implemented by developing a mobile application.
 The project is divided into 3 main parts:

 ## 1. ML
   The database used for training, validation and testing is available on Kaggle (Skin Cancer MNIST: HAM10000).
 Here, multiple classification algorithms were tested in order to compare their results and use the best method in the final mobile application for real predictions.
 Algorithms and other classification methods used: CNN, ResNet50, Xception (& Inception V3), KNN, Anomaly Detection.
 The main library used is TensorFlow 2.1 and the program was written in python 3.6.